fluxcd/website/content/en/docs/migration/helm-operator-migration.md

   weight: 20
 ---

-This guide will learn you everything you need to know to be able to migrate from the [Helm Operator](https://github.com/fluxcd/helm-operator) to the [Helm Controller](https://github.com/fluxcd/helm-controller).
+This guide will teach you everything you need to know to be able to migrate from the [Helm Operator](https://github.com/fluxcd/helm-operator) to the [Helm Controller](https://github.com/fluxcd/helm-controller).

 ## Overview of changes